Xeogin/HL2DM-Enhancements-Pack/README.md

-# Zero-Effort HL2DM Config

-**A curated collection of essential performance tweaks, bug fixes, and UI improvements for Half-Life 2: Deathmatch**

 This project packages community-developed optimizations and fixes into simple, drop-in files that automatically load with the game.
 Enjoy a cleaner experience and more reliable gameplay without needing to enter any console commands or manage lengthy configuration files.

 ## Philosophy